 Our next door neighbor has been discharging most of her drainage into our yard for years, causing thousands of dollars of damage to our property.
 We installed rain gardens to keep her runoff from further damaging our home.
 St. Louis County wants us to get rid of our fixes and be subjected to damage again when the problem originates next door.
 I’m going to document our steps again as we fight this plus the time I’m spending, so I’m beginning a new log.
 Where we left off, I had spent 27.81 hours working on our defense.

-The first log explaining the background is here:
+Part 1: The first log explaining the background is here:

 Drainage Problems Are Bringing Tom and Me To Court

 01-14-20 – Received letter saying we have to remove our landscaping along the fence line.